StackVista/stackstate-docs/setup/upgrade-stackstate/sts-saas-release-notes.md

 Note that the release notes may include details of functionality that is currently only available in the StackState Self-Hosted product.
 {% endhint %}

-## StackState v4.5.1

-**Improvements**

-- Adds compatibility with StackState Agent v2.15.0.
-- The MinIO chart has been internalized to StackState to ensure its continuity.
-STAC-14977
-- The MinIO Helm chart has been updated to specify both a requests and limits for the memory resource.
-STAC-14771

-**Bug fixes**

-- Removed vulnerable JNDI lookup feature from log4j2 library (CVE-2021-44228 and CVE-2021-45046).
-STAC-15200
-- Fixed issue that caused the stackstate-ui to crash occasionally due to a misconfiguration of the Prometheus nginx exporter.
-STAC-15167
-- Set sync counters back to 0 after a sync reset operation.
-STAC-15088
-- Fixed issue that caused incorrect metric data to create spurious indices in ElasticSearch.
-STAC-14978
-- Fixed issue that caused Kubernetes synchronization to fail when processing specific data.
-STAC-14811
-- Resolved several vulnerabilities in `stackstate-ailab` docker image.
-STAC-14760
-- Fixed issue that caused long anomalies to be reported with severity HIGH instead of MEDIUM.
-STAC-14756
-- Fixed issue that caused StackState to stop receiving health synchronization data after Kafka has rebalanced partitions to consumers.
-STAC-14676

 ## StackState v4.5.x

 ### v4.5.2